sedostheatre/sedos.co.uk/input/policies.md

 Completed by: Dan Saunders (Trustee) /Adam Coppard (Management Committee) (“Reviewers”)

-Date of next review: January 2021 Date assessment was carried out: 12 September 2020
+Date of next review: January 2022

+Date assessment was carried out: January 2021

 How was the risk assessment done?